-The software with proposed solution will be published in CE14 repository.
+The software with proposed solution has been published in CE14 repository: https://vcgit.hhi.fraunhofer.de/JVET-K-CE14/VVCSoftware_BMS/tree/CE14.3-LUTupdate.

 Conclusions

 The document performed an analysis of problem of unquantized ramp filtering described in document JVET-L0636 CE14: Crosscheck of CE14.3 (JVET-L326) [1].
 The source of problem was identified and solution was proposed.
+Proposed solution does not increase LUT size and does not sacrifice coding performance providing even slight improvement of BD-rate for RA configuration.

 References